Volvo Engine Architecture

-The Volvo Engine Architecture (VEA) is a family of straight-three and straight-four automobile petrol and diesel engines produced by Volvo Cars in Skövde, Sweden, since 2013, Zhangjiakou, China since 2016 and Tanjung Malim, Malaysia since 2022 by Proton.
+The Volvo Engine Architecture (VEA) is a family of straight-three and straight-four automobile petrol and diesel engines produced by Volvo Cars in Skövde, Sweden, since 2013, Zhangjiakou, China, since 2016 and Tanjung Malim, Malaysia, since 2022 by Proton.
 Volvo markets all engines under the Drive–E designation, while Geely groups the three-cylinder variants with its other engines under the G-power name.
-These engines are some of the few ever put into production as twincharged engines, in the company of the Lancia Delta Integrale and concept Jaguar CX-75.
+These engines are some of the few ever put into production as twincharged engines, in the company of the Lancia Delta S4 and concept Jaguar CX-75.

 History

 Development of the new engine family began in 2006, with the decision to only produce four-cylinder engines being finalised in 2007.
 The intention was to produce smaller, more economical and environmentally friendly engines that would be fitted to every Volvo model.
 In 2008 Volvo began to upgrade its Skövde engine plant and invested roughly 2 billion SEK into development and tooling for the VEA.

 In the autumn of 2013, the first cars with the new engines were delivered to customers, starting with the S60 II and V60 models.
 At the same time, Volvo began to phase out the five-cylinder petrol and diesel engines, the six-cylinder petrol engines as well as any four-cylinder engines from other manufacturers.
 Until the end of 2015, nearly all other engines had been phased out, with only a few non VEA engines remaining in production for select models.
 Volvo nearly completed the phaseout in 2016 with only two variants of the five-cylinder diesel remaining in production for the 60-series models.

 In December 2014, Volvo introduced the first hybrid variant of a VEA engine with the launch of the XC90 T8.
 It uses an electric rear axle drive (ERAD) for both electric propulsion and AWD capabilities.
 Hybrid engines are equipped with a crankshaft integrated starter generator (CISG) that is used to start the engine, capture otherwise lost energy when slowing down and reduce lag at low rpm by acting as an additional supercharger.
 Volvo refers to this type of hybrid implementation as Twin Engine.

 With the introduction of Volvo's new flagship sedan in 2016, the S90, the PowerPulse anti-lag system for the top of the range diesel engines was unveiled.
 It uses a small tank of compressed air that can instantaneously be released into the turbocharger to help with spool up, thereby reducing turbo lag.